matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 Here we have `defstruct` cell.
 And all `defstruct` does is define something that is called a struct map.

+[`defstruct` still exists in Clojure.
+In 2019, the clojure.org reference documentation says "Most uses of StructMaps would now be better served by records." https://clojure.org/reference/data_structures -- the code still works as described, so this note is mainly to new Clojure developers who wonder why almost no code they see uses `defstruct`.]

 And let me see.
 We should just do this as we go.
 So if I do this keystroke, I am sending these guys to the bottom to be evaluated, without having to copy them and type them.
 We will make `running`